What do you charge to pick blueberries?

 Is there a place to picnic/tailgate on the farm?

 Good Agricultural Practices discourage the consumption of foods in our guest harvest areas.
 We encourage berry pickers to visit one of the nearby parks that are set up to accommodate picnickers.
-Light refreshments may be eaten in grassy areas close to the edge of the parking areas.
-Please plan to carry out all the trash you bring in.

 Does the farm host birthday parties?